albertllousas/functional-domain-driven-design/README.md

 Monads are a functional pattern, ( I am not going even try to explain them, it would take a whole post), but they are useful for several purposes, one of them is error handling.

-One of them is `Either` monad, that mainly is a generic container, where we can wrap the result of an operation either a failure or a success.
+A useful one is `Either` monad, that mainly is a generic container, where we can wrap the result of an operation either a failure or a success.

 <p align="center">